Mining Ethereum Classic

 ETC Wallet

-If you do not have an Ethereum Wallet, you should obtain one.
-There are many ways and applications that can be used for this.
-Visit ETC Pool Page to see the list with apps, you can use.
-It is possible also to mine directly into exchange wallet.
-Just be aware that the exchange address, actually belongs to the exchange.
+If you do not have an Ethereum wallet, you should obtain one.
+There are many applications you can use.
+Visit ETC Wallets to see the list of supported apps.
+It is also possible to mine directly into an exchange wallet, but remember that the exchange controls that address.

 Mining hardware

-Mining is most popular with video cards, but is also possible with ASIC hardware.
-The difference in performance is not so big as it is in Bitcoin mining.
+Mining is most popular with video cards, but it is also possible with ASIC hardware.
+The difference in performance is not as significant as it is in Bitcoin mining.

 Mining software

-At the moment this post is written, ETC can be mined with quite big number of applications.
+At the time this post was written, ETC could be mined with a wide variety of applications.

-This list represents some of them, without pretending to be complete.
-Make your own research to find the best software, that fits to you.
+This list highlights some of them without claiming to be complete.
+Do your own research to find the software that best fits your setup.

-PhoenixMiner closed source 0.65% NVIDIA, AMD Windows/Linix PhoenixMiner
+PhoenixMiner Closed source 0.65% NVIDIA, AMD Windows/Linux PhoenixMiner

-Gminer closed source 1.0% NVIDIA, AMD Windows/Linix gMiner
+Gminer Closed source 1.0% NVIDIA, AMD Windows/Linux gMiner

-lolMiner closed source 0.7% NVIDIA, AMD Windows/Linix lolMiner
+lolMiner Closed source 0.7% NVIDIA, AMD Windows/Linux lolMiner

-Nanominer closed source 1.0% NVIDIA, AMD Windows/Linix Nanominer
+Nanominer Closed source 1.0% NVIDIA, AMD Windows/Linux Nanominer

-NBMiner closed source 1.0% NVIDIA, AMD Windows/Linix NBMiner
+NBMiner Closed source 1.0% NVIDIA, AMD Windows/Linux NBMiner

 PPS Pool URLs